Than Quang Ninh FC: History

-On April 24, 1956, the Party Committee of Hồng Quảng gathered a number of young men who knew how to play football to form the Hong Quang Youth Football Team.
+On 24 April 1956, the Party Committee of Hồng Quảng gathered a number of young men who knew how to play football to form the Công Nhân Hồng Quảng football team.
+The team won the 1962 North Vietnam Class A League.

-In 1963, after Hong Quang and Hai Ninh merged into Quảng Ninh, the team was then renamed to "Quang Ninh Youth Football Team".
+In 1964, after Hồng Quảng and Hải Ninh merged into Quảng Ninh, the team was then renamed to Than Quảng Ninh.
+The team finish runners-up in the 1970 North Vietnam Class A League, and after the countries reunification the team finish fourth in the 1984 National Championship.

-In 1990, the team was renamed to Quang Ninh Workers' Football Team, having promoted with national strong teams.
-After the end of the second national football tournament of strong teams in 1991, Quang Ninh Workers and Hanoi Youth teams and Thanh Hoa Police Football Team were relegated, Quang Ninh Workers' football team was dissolved.
-In 1994, the team was re-established with the new name "Ha Long Workers' Football Team".
+In 1990, the team was renamed to Công Nhân Quảng Ninh, having promoted with national strong teams.
+After the end of the second national football tournament of strong teams in 1991, Công Nhân Quảng Ninh and Hanoi Youth teams and Công An Thanh Hóa were relegated.
+As the result, Công Nhân Quâng Ninh's football team was dissolved.
+In 1994, the team was re-established with the new name Công Nhân Hạ Long.

-In 1996, Vietnamese football organized a classification tournament, the team with the new name "Quang Ninh Workers' Club" won the right to compete in the 1997 national second division (equivalent to the first division in the period from 2000 to 2001 season onwards).
+In 1996, Vietnamese football organized a classification tournament, the team with the new name "Quang Ninh Workers' Club" won the right to compete in the 1997 National Second Division (equivalent to the first division in the period from 2000–01 season onwards).

 From the 1997 to 1999 season, the team competed in the National Second Division, after the 1999-2000 new classification season of Vietnamese football, the team won the right to play in the First Division.
-At the end of the 2000-01 National First Division football season, the team ranked 12/12 and was relegated to the national second place.
-After the Vietnam National Second Division Football Championship 2001–02, Quang Ninh continued to be relegated to the Third Division.
+At the end of the 2000–01 National First Division, the team ranked last and was relegated to the Second Division.
+After the 2001–02 Second Division, Quảng Ninh continued to be relegated to the Third Division.